sayonaramemori/study-roads/javacode/tutor.md

 int i = 10;
 //is a definition, whereas
 extern int i;
-is a declaration.
+//is a declaration.
 In java, no declararion are separate from definitions.
 ```

 ### Constants